 Information governance is more than simply managing information, and it’s a strategy for how that asset is protected, leveraged, and maintained.
 Information governance is a discipline in which employees, consumers, and organizations alike are working towards the same goals; privacy, transparency, and integrity.
 Today’s most visionary leaders understand the value and importance of these goals in achieving their overall mission and revenue objectives.

 But how exactly is that done?
 Including privacy, transparency, and integrity in an organization’s mission means addressing the technology and process infrastructure that can potentially put them at risk.

 The threat to privacy: dark data

 So-called “dark data” is one of the most worrisome threats to consumer privacy and trust.
 Dark data is simply content that is so far-flung, voluminous, and diverse that it is poorly understood.
-Dark data is the byproduct of both the explosive growth in information that has occurred in recent years, and of the diversity of information sources (traditional enterprise applications, email, social media, groupware, mobile, etc.).
+Dark data is the byproduct of both the explosive growth in the information that has occurred in recent year, and of the diversity of information sources (traditional enterprise applications, email, social media, groupware, mobile, etc.).
 By current estimates, more than half of the information in a traditional organization is comprised of dark data.

 Many organizations already have cybersecurity teams, and an IT infrastructure to detect suspicious activity originating from outside their walls.
-But even the most vigilant organizations may lack information governance procedures and policies in to offset their employees’ poor information management practices.
+But even the most vigilant organizations may lack information governance procedures and policies in place to offset their employees’ poor information management practices.
 For these reasons, organizations looking to recognize the opportunities and mitigate the risk of dark data need powerful information governance tools and processes in place to understand the information that is often hiding in plain sight – and manage it appropriately.